 As of November 1, 2020, NC state agencies are prohibited from conducting a criminal history check on applicants for state jobs until at least after the initial interview.
 NC Executive Order No. 158 effectively imposes “fair chance” or “ban-the-box” restrictions on state employers from seeking out the criminal history on an applicant until they are deemed qualified and unless the information is relevant to the position.

-Additional NC Municipal Laws and Regulations on Background Checks
+North Carolina Municipal Laws and Regulations on Background Checks

 Certain municipalities within North Carolina have enacted additional restrictions on the process and scope of employee background checks.